Private Equity Buy-and-Build: One HubSpot Across the Portfolio | SalesPlaybook

 "Where is the value creation plan, live?"

-The EBITDA bridge
+The EBITDA leverage

 Three lines on the value creation plan move with one CRM.